bcircle/lambdalf/README.md

 ## Developing with lambdalf

-lambdalf is (NOT YET!) available as a Maven artifact from [Clojars](https://clojars.org/org.clojars.lambdalf/lambdalf).
+lambdalf is available as a Maven artifact from [Clojars](https://clojars.org/org.clojars.lambdalf/lambdalf).
 Plonk the following in your project.clj :plugins, `lein deps` and you should be good to go:

 ```clojure